DETAILED ACTION

 Claim 21: Thibodeau teaches a cannabis flower product ([92-93], mash compound) having a crystal coating (THCA in crystal form) comprising:

-at least one batch of cannabis biomass (cannabis flower) including cannabis flowers and leaves [135];
+at least one batch of cannabis biomass (cannabis) including cannabis flowers and leaves [135];

 THCa (THCa) crystals (THCa in crystal form);

-the THCa crystals (THCa in crystal form) visibly coat the cannabis flowers (cannabis flower) from the at least one batch of cannabis biomass to create the cannabis flower product (mash compound);
+wherein the THCa crystals (THCa in crystal form) visibly and sparklingly (Calypso p.
+2, “SUGAR”, THCa crystals sparkle) coat the surface of the intact cannabis flowers (cannabis flower) from the at least one batch of cannabis biomass to create the cannabis flower product (mash compound),

 and wherein the cannabis flower product (mash compound) has a total cannabinoid content (fig. 4 and [126], 19.2% THC + 1.2% CBD = 20.4% cannabinoids; [4-5], terpenes are not cannabinoids).

-Thibodeau does not explicitly teach that cannabis biomass includes trim, that the THCa crystals have a purity of at least 95% THCa derived from trim and leaves of the at least one batch of cannabis biomass;
+Thibodeau does not explicitly teach that the cannabis flowers are intact, the cannabis biomass includes trim, the THCa crystals have a purity of at least 95% THCa derived from trim and leaves of the at least one batch of cannabis biomass;

 Walser teaches a cannabis biomass comprising various parts of the cannabis plant such as flower, leaves, and trim [83], such that the cannabis biomass approximates a whole cannabis extract to deliver different and advantageous compositions to a user [83].